Eldridge Smerin

 Eldridge Smerin is an architectural firm based in London.
 It was formed in 1998, by Nick Eldridge and Piers Smerin.

 Eldridge Smerin's first completed project was the Lawns, a house in the Highgate Conservation area.
 It was nominated for the 2001 Stirling Prize.
-Subsequent projects include the Design Council Offices and a house in Highgate Cemetery, nominated for the 2009 Manser Medal and Stephen Lawrence Prize.
+Subsequent projects include the Design Council Offices and a The Grey House, a house on Swain's Lane in Highgate Cemetery, nominated for the 2009 Manser Medal and Stephen Lawrence Prize.

 Eldridge Smerin also won the 2009 Building Design One-off House Architect of the Year award.